miqueasmd/AIPythonDeepLearningAI/readme.md

 Your contributions will help cover fees and materials for my **Computer Science and Engineering studies at UoPeople** starting in September 2025.

 <a href="https://ko-fi.com/miqueasmd"><img src="https://ko-fi.com/img/githubbutton_sm.svg" /></a>

+## Acknowledgements

+This project is inspired by the DeepLearning.AI courses.
+Please visit [DeepLearning.AI](https://www.deeplearning.ai/) for more information and resources.